justintieu/MOOCDynasty/README.md

 The Top 7 Courses features checks if the course already exists in this table.
 If the course already exists, there will be an update, else there will be an insert.

+##Warning
+This code was not written optimally, which leaves this website vulnerable to external attacks.
+I recommend looking into prepared statements for queries and methods that allow encryption of passwords before inserted into the database.